spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/1-simple-task.md

 1. In the Dependencies text box, type `mysql` then select mysql dependency(or your favorite database).
    1. We use MySql for the runtime database.
 1. Click the Generate Project button.

-1. Unzip the billsetuptask.zip file and import the project into your favorite IDE.
+Now you should `unzip` the `usbillsetuptask.zip` file and import the project into your favorite IDE.

-Another option instead of using the UI to initialize your project you can do the following:

-1. Click the [here](https://start.spring.io/starter.zip?fakeusernameremembered=&fakepasswordremembered=&type=maven-project&language=java&baseDir=billsetuptask&groupId=io.spring&artifactId=billsetuptask&name=Bill+Setup+Task&description=Bill+Setup+Task+Sample+App&packageName=io.spring.billsetuptask&packaging=jar&inputSearch=&style=cloud-task&style=jdbc&style=h2&style=mysql) to download the preconfigured billsetuptask.zip.

-2. Unzip the billsetuptask.zip file and import the project into your favorite IDE

 ### Setting up MySql